HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 This requires:

 1. **A representation of X**—the content being predicted
-2. **A representation of temporal modality**—the futurity operator that distinguishes prediction from mere representation
+1. **A representation of temporal modality**—the futurity operator that distinguishes prediction from mere representation
-3. **A compositional operation**—combining X with the futurity operator
+1. **A compositional operation**—combining X with the futurity operator

 Each of these requirements involves abstraction.

 ### 3.2 The Representation of X

-To predict "the ball will fall," a system must represent *ball* and *fall* as distinct, recombinable elements.
+To predict “the ball will fall,” a system must represent *ball* and *fall* as distinct, recombinable elements.
 This is abstraction: the extraction of invariant structure from variable instances.

 **Established finding**: Representations are not given but constructed.
 Developmental research demonstrates that even basic object concepts require abstraction from sensory experience—infants develop object permanence, category boundaries, and causal schemas through extended interaction with the world (Carey, 2009; Spelke & Kinzler, 2007).